Emanate-Biostats-Inc/user-guide/docs/macros/macros-general/batchmode.md

   - \Output
     - \Logs
       - \Batch Mode
+2. Copy and update the init paths to your project in `batchMode.sas`.
+The template file can be found here `\EB - Public - Documents\Standards\Program Templates\Batch Mode\batchMode.sas`.
 3. init.sas needs the following code at the bottom from the most recent global version:
 ```sas
 %if %upcase("&sysparm") = "BATCHMODE" %then %do;